310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 Yo, yo.
 Lady, why don’t ya come over with me a li’l?

-Whaaa—!??
+Whaaa—!?
 W-Why’re you grabbing my hand!?
 Please stop!
 I dunno how to deal with physical contact with girls~!

 Huh?
 Ahh, this is supposed to be a forceful scene where I grab your arm, but since I didn’t do that, you did it yourself…?